OutSystems integrates natively with several of the major database systems: SQL Server, SQL Azure, Oracle, MySQL, and DB2 iSeries.

 The OutSystems visual editor allows development teams to query and aggregate data visually so developers with any skill set can work with the complex data needed for any application.

 OutSystems doesn't limit developers to manipulating data visually.
 They can write queries and stored procedures using standard SQL.

 When doing so, OutSystems tracks all the dependencies to the underlying database.
 If it changes, your SQL code is automatically refactored, or you're warned if it is no longer compatible with the changes.

 This accelerates the change process, and makes your application much more resilient to change.

 Integrate with external databases

 If an external database is natively supported by OutSystems, a developer can create a connector to integrate with it.
-Connectors enable teams to manipulate data visually on the IDE.
+Connectors enable teams to manipulate data visually in the visual editor.